Will's avatar

 Completing the #100DaysToOffload challenge 13 January 2022

 Twelve months ago - in January 2021 - I started my attempt at the #100DaysToOffload challenge.
 I had set myself a new year’s resolution to try to write more and, around the same time, I noticed the hashtag for the challenge circulating on Mastodon.
-It seemed like the perfect opportunity to fulfil my resolution.
-The challenge is to post 100 times on a personal blog during the space of one year.
+It seemed like the perfect opportunity to fulfil my … Read more (7 minute read)

 Browser push notifications in a Flutter web application 18 December 2021